UCBerkeleySETI/breakthrough/GBT/pulsar_searches/pulsar_search_tools.md

 # Pulsar Data Analysis Walkthrough

 Each Breakthrough Listen observing session includes one observation of a known pulsar that is used to validate that the system is working properly.
 A standard pipeline automatically processes these pulsar observations daily.
-Here we use those pulsar observations as the basis of a walkthrough to introduce new users to the kidns of data analysis used in Breakthrough Listen.
+Here we use those pulsar observations as the basis of a walkthrough to introduce new users to the kinds of data analysis used in Breakthrough Listen.

 The basic analysis tools are tricky to build, so [Casey Law](http://caseyjlaw.github.io) built an analysis environment using [Docker](http://docker.com).
 Docker is a bit like a virtual machine and provides a lightweight, portable environment for running software.
 You might find Casey's introduction to how he's using Docker informative: http://caseyjlaw.github.io/docker-in-astronomy.html.